frenz/Hatch-task/README.md

 Garbage collector will clean memory after hashed inputs goroutine will help to read two files quicker

+during the comparison phase for each found we will remove those keys from source and target maps

 * clone repository:
 ```
     git clone git@github.com:frenz/Hatch-task.git